Tianyi (Bruce) Chen

 Experienced Fields:

-- Python with applied AI: computer vision (projects: ai-telehealth system by ViT with kyber cryptography, computer vision models' research on covid-19 diagnosis, gradcam analysis), large language model (project: web chatbot with llama3.2), deep reinforcement learning, machine learning (project: machine learning matrix analysis)
+- Python in Machine Learning: computer vision (projects: PEFT Swin Transformer through tensor decomposition, ai-telehealth system by ViT with kyber cryptography, computer vision models' research on covid-19 diagnosis, gradcam analysis), wireless communication system control with reinforcement learning, large language model (project: web chatbot with llama3.2), deep reinforcement learning, machine learning (project: machine learning results analysis)

 - Web programming and Server hosting: HTML, CSS, JavaScript (projects: personal site, school project) and PHP, Flask, SQL, XAMPP (projects: file system server on xampp, ai-telehealth service, flask server deployment at azure)